mrorigo/code-flow-mcp/README.md

 ### MCP Server

-The MCP server provides programmatic access to CodeFlowGraph's analysis capabilities through the Model Context Protocol.
+The MCP server provides programmatic access to CodeFlow's analysis capabilities through the Model Context Protocol.
 It can be integrated with AI assistants, IDEs, and other MCP-compatible tools.

 #### Starting the Server